 On 21 May 2009 he was installed as the 11th Archbishop of Westminster following the retirement of Cardinal Cormac Murphy-O'Connor.
 He was elected President of the Catholic Bishops' Conference of England and Wales by unanimous acclamation on 30 April 2009.

 He received the Pallium in Rome from Pope Benedict XVI on 29 June 2009, the Feast of Saints Peter and Paul.

 In 2010 he received an Honorary Doctoral Degree from Birmingham University, and in 2011 he received an Honorary Doctorate of Divinity from Liverpool Hope University.

-On 22 February 2014, he received the red hat of a Cardinal from Pope Francis in St Peter's Basilica in Rome.
+On 22 February 2014, he was created Cardinal Priest by Pope Francis in St Peter's Basilica in Rome.
 He was designated the titular Church of St. Alphonsus Liguori, a neo-Gothic church that is looked after by the Redemptorists.
 It is best known for housing the icon of Our Lady of Perpetual Help, a gift given to the Redemptorists by Pope Pius IX in 1866.